mutori/ideas-summary/README.md

 # ideas-summary

-summary of all ideas to be carried out
+Hi there

+I will be putting down all the ideas I have here.
+You will definitely be interested.